hyperledger-labs/splice/cluster/README.md

 1. [Check that the new domain is healthy and sound](#new-domain-readiness-checks).
    Communicate the result of your check to the rest of the DSO to conclude the migration.
 1. Remove the export of `GLOBAL_DOMAIN_MIGRATE_FROM_MIGRATION_ID` from the deployment branch, so that re-onboarded nodes do not attempt another migration.
+1. Remove the export of `COMETBFT_ENABLE_TIMEOUT_COMMIT_SV1` from the deployment branch, to disable the throttling after migration is complete.
 1. [Patch](#patching-healthchecks-against-a-deployed-cluster) our health checks and backups so that the `migration_id` parameter on the triggered `preflight_check`, `preflight_sv_check`, `preflight_validator_check`, and `backup_cluster` jobs
    is set to reflect the expected migration ID after completing the migration.